yourcelf/escapejson/README.rst

 javascript.

 NOTE: this escaping is only "safe" if the input is a syntactically valid JSON string.
-The output is NOT safe if you pass it untrusted input or if your JSON formatter produces invalid syntax.
+The output is NOT safe if you pass it invalid JSON, whether from untrusted JSON input or from a broken encoder.
 This library does not validate the correctness of the JSON it is fed.
+Always use a conformant JSON encoder (e.g. ``json.dumps``) to ensure that the JSON is valid to start with.

 Usage
 =====